HB131 Alabama 2010 Session

 - Public benefits, citizens age 18 or over required to prove lawful presence in United States to receive, verification process, penalties

-This bill would authorize the Commissioner of Revenue to issue temporary emergency rules for additional forms of identification or waiver.
+- Authorizes the Commissioner of Revenue to issue emergency rules for additional forms of identification or a waiver process, effective for up to six months and terminating after that period

 - Subjects